-There are two manufacturers that stand above the rest when it comes to adjustable dumbbells: Ironmaster and Powerblock.
+There are two manufacturers that stand above the rest when it comes to adjustable dumbbells for powerlifting: Ironmaster and Powerblock.

-The Powerblocks are the pick for you if you require fast weight changes.
-Their innovative systems makes it incredibly easy to adjust weights in the matter of seconds, which is perfect for supersets and drop sets.
+Powerblocks are the pick for you if you require fast weight changes.
+Their innovative system makes it incredibly easy to adjust weights in a matter of seconds, which is perfect for supersets and drop sets.
 Powerblock sells several different systems, with a maximum weight of 125 lbs.
 Their unique handle design is not for everyone, as it does not replicate a traditional dumbbell in any way, shape, or form.
 These dumbbells are not meant to be dropped.
-Like the Ironmasters, they take up minimal floor space, but unlike the Ironmasters, you will need to shell out some extra coin for the stand.
+Like the Ironmasters, they take up minimal floor space, but unlike the Ironmasters, you will need to shell out some extra cash for the stand.

 There is certainly no shortage of other accessory equipment on the market.

 Bands, Chains, 45-degree hypers, reverse hypers, and adjustable boxes to name a few.